The Payment widget is an integrated tool that allows you to offer multiple payment methods to end customers.

 hidePayButton

-is true, the pay button will not be displayed and the payment must be managed withsubmit{}
+is true, then the pay button is not displayed, and the payment must be managed withsubmit{}

 . - Use